wawo00/DOC_UPSDK_EN/source/Cocos2d-X_Cpp/cpp02_api.md

 static void setInterstitialLoadCallback(const char* cpPlaceId, UpltvSdkStringCallback_2 loadSuccess, UpltvSdkStringCallback_2 loadFail);

 /**
-* Depending on the ad placementID decide on a interstitial ad is ready
+* Depending on the ad ad unit decide on a interstitial ad is ready
 * r is the AD load result, true means the AD is ready to be displayed, and false means the AD is not show and still  in the request
-* @param cpPlaceId ad placementID，must be specified correctly and cannot be empty
+* @param cpPlaceId ad ad unit，must be specified correctly and cannot be empty
 * @param callback
 */
 static void isInterstitialReadyAsyn(const char* cpPlaceId, UpltvSdkBoolStringCallback callback);